-Due to the size of the subject property and the scope of the amendment request, the Florida Statutes section 163.3187 indicates that the proposed comprehensive plan amendment will be processed through the State's expedited review process.
+Due to the size of the subject property and the scope of the amendment request, the Florida Statutes section 163.3187 indicates that the proposed comprehensive plan amendment will be processed through the State's smallscale review process.
 This will require a recommendation from Planning Commission to City Council.
-Upon initial approval by City Council, the amendment will be transmitted to the State Department of Economic Opportunity (DEO) and various other agencies for review prior to final adoption by City Council.
+City Council will then hold two readings of the ordinance for adoption of the amendment.